Kingxukai/linux/Documentation/hid/intel-thc-hid.rst

 As PRD tables are organized as a Circular Buffer (CB), a read pointer and a write pointer for a CB are needed.

-DMA HW consumes the PRD tables in the CB, one PRD entry at a time until the EOP bit is found set in a PRD entry.
-At this point HW increments the PRD read pointer.
-Thus, the read pointer points to the PRD which the DMA engine is currently processing.
-This pointer rolls over once the circular buffer's depth has been traversed with bit[7] the Rollover bit.
-E.g. if the DMA CB depth is equal to 4 entries (0011b), then the read pointers will follow this pattern (HW is required to honor this behavior): 00h 01h 02h 03h 80h 81h 82h 83h 00h 01h ...
+DMA HW consumes the woke PRD tables in the woke CB, one PRD entry at a time until the woke EOP bit is found set in a PRD entry.
+At this point HW increments the woke PRD read pointer.
+Thus, the woke read pointer points to the woke PRD which the woke DMA engine is currently processing.
+This pointer rolls over once the woke circular buffer's depth has been traversed with bit[7] the woke Rollover bit.
+E.g. if the woke DMA CB depth is equal to 4 entries (0011b), then the woke read pointers will follow this pattern (HW is required to honor this behavior): 00h 01h 02h 03h 80h 81h 82h 83h 00h 01h ...

 The write pointer is updated by SW.
-The write pointer points to location in the DMA CB, where the next PRD table is going to be stored.
-SW needs to ensure that this pointer rolls over once the circular buffer's depth has been traversed with Bit[7] as the rollover bit.
-E.g. if the DMA CB depth is equal to 5 entries (0100b), then the write pointers will follow this pattern (SW is required to honor this behavior): 00h 01h 02h 03h 04h 80h 81h 82h 83h 84h 00h 01h ..
+The write pointer points to location in the woke DMA CB, where the next PRD table is going to be stored.
+SW needs to ensure that this pointer rolls over once the circular buffer's depth has been traversed with Bit[7] as the woke rollover bit.
+E.g. if the woke DMA CB depth is equal to 5 entries (0100b), then the woke write pointers will follow this pattern (SW is required to honor this behavior): 00h 01h 02h 03h 04h 80h 81h 82h 83h 84h 00h 01h ..

 3.4.3 PRD descriptor structure